monalikri123/Merge-Sort-Visualizer/README.md

-# 🧮 Merge Sort Visualizer using Tkinter and Matplotlib
+# 🧮 Merge Sort Visualizer

 This is a Python-based GUI project to **visualize the Merge Sort algorithm** in action using the **Tkinter** library for GUI components and **Matplotlib** (though unused in this script and can be removed) for potential future animations.
 It generates a random array and displays the sorting process step-by-step, using colored bars to help understand how Merge Sort works internally.